LivewareProblems/Gravitas/README.md

 An agent to control your infrastructure.

+The main goal of Gravitas is to provide help in managing your cloud infrastructure, without overly taxing cognitive activity from the user.

 ## Values

 The values that guide the design of Gravitas are:

-- *Observability*: You should be able to understand what Gravitas is doing easily.
-Users should be able to maintain an understanding of the problem from Gravitas' perspective.
-The user should be able to have a representation of the problem state shared with Gravitas and a representation of both the activities of Gravitas and other users using it.
-Users need to be able to see what Gravitas is doing and what it will do next relative to its state.
-And this without need for overly taxing cognitive activity
+- *Observability*: The state and actions of Gravitas should be visible and easy to understand.
+Reasons for a decision and consequent action taken should be visible and *understandable* to a user.
-- *Directability*: You need to be able to control and steer the direction Gravitas is going into when you recognize a need to intervene.
-And this without having to take full manual control.
-Gravitas should be flexible and able to take directions in the areas that needs supervision.
-And doing so while keeping the rest of its functionality active in an adapted way.
-As above, that need to be possible without overly taxing cognitive activity from the user.
+- *Directability*: You need to be able to control and steer the direction Gravitas is going into, when you recognize a need to intervene.
+Gravitas should be flexible and able to take directions in the areas that needs supervision, without the need for the user to take full control.
-- *Learnability*: Gravitas should provide ways for the user to grow its expertise with it.
+- *Learnability*: Gravitas should be easy to pick up.
+We should also allow the user to grow their expertise alongside use of Gravitas.
 Gravitas handle a complex problem state and is itself a complex system.
-We consider that moving our user from the first discovery of the system to being an expert in it is essential.
-That may be through experimentations in a simulated environment, documentations, talking with other experts, etc. This should be an integral part of the user experience of Gravitas.
+We consider that we should accompany our user from the first discovery of the system to being an expert of it.
-- *Safety*: Gravitas need to fill the highest profesional standard for safety, security and ethics.
+- *Safety*: Gravitas need to fill the highest standard for safety, security and ethics.
 We recognise our place in the ecosystem of software.
 As much as possible, we provide fail-safe situations and sane defaults.
 We aim to make the safe path easy.
-If it has to choose between ressources and safety, Gravitas should balance its choice toward safety.
+If a choice have to be made between ressources and safety, Gravitas should balance its choice toward safety.
-- *Stability*: We acknowledge that numerous service and workflow will be built on top and around Gravitas.
-Gravitas will try to aim to not disrupt target without reasons.
-Gravitas will also try to provide a stable interface.
-Or at the minimum an easy path for upgrade.
+- *Stability*: As part of infrastructure, Gravitas' behaviour must be stable, and predictable.
+This means interfaces must be as stable as possible, upgrade paths must be easy and provided.
+Gravitas should allow services and workflow to be built on top of and around it.